 This period of life has had an enduring impact on her views of life and her art.
 From that darkest place of sickness and despair, Rebecca found her inner light and rekindled the spark of passion that brought her back to doing what she so dearly loves.
 She rediscovered her strength and her true self, now wanting to help others do the same.
 As such, her body of work today reflects an appreciation of the sacred places we all have in us.
 Both the places inside where we go to retreat and heal when there is nowhere else to turn, as well as the lust for life in all its outward expressions.

 Today, Rebecca has grown and matured.

-Through her long illness she has opened and shifted her long-held inner beliefs of being unlovable and not allowed to be fully expressed.
+Through her long illness she has opened and shifted her long-held inner beliefs of being not good enough, unworthy and not allowed to be fully expressed.
 Through her art she now supports others on their journeys of opening and healing.

 “I am alive, connected and free.
 I love who I have become and how I am able to support others.
 I love the art I make and the gifts I am able to give with it,” Rebecca says, reflecting on her newfound perspective on her life and photography.

 Rebecca’s photographs express a depth of emotion rarely seen and an inner beauty that powerfully shines through.
 Rebecca’s work and muse is “relationship”.
 The relationship of a person to their inner self.
 The relationship of a petal to a flower.
 The relationship of nature, our world and us as individuals in it.

 Love, healing, beauty and the seen vs unseen are her driving passions.
 Rebecca finds in nature our feelings and needs then reflects them back to us through her imagery in photographs.
 From the striking to the deceptively subtle her worlds speak to us all.
 Her art allows us to feel and reflect in the same ways.